veloren/book/src/players/getting-started/README.md

 # Useful Commands

 `/home` - Teleports you to the default spawn and resets your waypoint.
+This is your best option if the map has changed and you enter the game stuck in solid ground.

 `/w` - global chat